MichaelEGA/Open-Galaxy/README.md

 **AI Disclosure**

-AI is used to generate voices of pilots in mission, AI is also occasionally consulted when solving programming problems.
+AI is used to generate voices of pilots in missions, AI is also occasionally consulted when solving programming problems.
 AI is not used to create images, 3d objects, text, music or missions.

 **Licence**